matthew-andrews/ft-style-offline-web-app-part-4/README.md

 // TODO Explain the changes to index.php

-## Reimplement the demo app in PHP
+## Re-implement the demo app in PHP

 The next step is to take the code we've written and make it so that it will run on our server.
 The easiest way to do this (where easiest means - not adding dependencies on any more technologies) is to rewrite it in PHP.